jandecaluwe/urubu/doc/manual/extensions.md

 [mark]: http://stackoverflow.com/a/14741437

-Urubu supports light-weight markup for this tag by taking advantage of a redundancy in Markdown.
+Urubu supports lightweight markup for this tag by taking advantage of a redundancy in Markdown.
 In standard Markdown, you can either use asterisks (`*`) or underscores (`_`) to indicate emphasis.
 With the Urubu extension, the underscore (`_`) version is rendered using `<mark>` instead.